EKG or Cardiographic Technician

 At San Antonio College, students can complete either a certificate or associate of applied science in medical assisting.
 This program will teach students to perform analysis, injections, phlebotomy, and EKGs.
 They will also learn the administrative side of healthcare, such as records maintenance, insurance claims, bookkeeping, and scheduling.
 Most graduates of this program work in physicians’ offices, although it is not uncommon to work in many other healthcare settings, including hospitals and labs.

 While this isn’t an EKG-specific program, students who complete this program will be eligible to sit for national EKG technician certification exams.
-By completing a medical assisting program instead of just an EKG one, students will be more well-rounded and have skills required by many employers.
+By completing a medical assisting program instead of just an EKG one, students will be more well-rounded and have the skills required by many employers.

 • Location: San Antonio, TX